Mono-ha

-Mono-ha (もの派) is the name given to an art movement led by Japanese and Korean artists of 20th-century.
+Mono-ha (もの派) is the name given to an art movement led by Japanese and Korean artists of the 20th century.
 The Mono-ha artists explored the encounter between natural and industrial materials, such as stone, steel plates, glass, light bulbs, cotton, sponge, paper, wood, wire, rope, leather, oil, and water, arranging them in mostly unaltered, ephemeral states.
 The works focus as much on the interdependency of these various elements and the surrounding space as on the materials themselves.